Iron Filters: The Complete Guide

 Choosing the right iron filter for you

-Iron levels of 5 parts per million or higher require specific iron filters designed specifically for iron removal.
+Iron levels of 5 parts per million or higher usually require specific iron filters designed specifically for iron removal.

 When choosing an iron filter, there are three things you need to pay attention to:

-- The GPM flow-rate of your well
+- The GPM flow rate of your well

 - The iron content of your water